 In short, farming means doing the same things over and over until you find/get the desired results.
 In long, it is… well, it is actually still the same.
 Here is a simple example: Let’s say you are playing an RPG like Saint Seiya Awakening and chasing for a piece of very rare equipment, which drops from a specific mob.
 You need to kill the same mob over and over, sometimes hundreds of times, until that equipment drops, right?
 Well, this process is called “farming”.
 And it can be required for anything: If you want a bigger army, you need more resources, so you “farm” for them.
-Or, maybe you are playing a gacha game like Land of Kings (any other gacha game can be used here, just an example) and trying to find the rarest heroes by making multiple summons, which can also be summarized as “farming”.
+Or, maybe you are playing a gacha game like Land of Kings and trying to find the rarest heroes by making multiple summons, which can also be summarized as “farming”.
 You get the idea: If you are trying to achieve a specific thing and need to repeat the same actions for a long time, this is called farming.
 Based on how lucky you are; you can farm for a particular thing for days or years.

 Nope, this is not what we mean by “farming”.
 Although this is a good game, you should try it.

 But this is a good example of farming: Your chance of summoning a rare/powerful hero is only 1.25%, which means you need to complete a lot of summons.
 Finding a 5-star hero may take months, even a year if you are not that lucky.

 What Is The Purpose Of BlueStacks Farm Mode?